-Renewable wind power is a growing business in the world of green energy, hailed as more efficient than other forms, such as water or solar.
-In the state of Wyoming, it's especially a growing market.
+Renewable energy in Wyoming is a growing business, and wind power is hailed as more efficient than other forms of energy, such as water or solar.
+In the state of Wyoming, renewable energy from wind is a growing market.
 Wyoming has an average annual wind speed of 12.9 mph, putting the state near the top of the list of windiest states, so energy efficiency isn't in question when it comes to investing in wind power.
 The wind business has continued to become more popular over the years in the Northwest, with big plans to expand even further into the market for this type of green energy.

 Wind is created when hotter, lighter air and colder, heavier air move around.
 Air is heated by the sun unevenly, which leaves some areas cooler and others warmer.
 Hot air rises, causing lower air pressure, and cold air, which sinks, rushing into the space left behind by the rising hot air.
 This produces wind.